Flectone/FlectonePulseWeb/docs/ru/messages/en_us/module/command/maintenance/index.md

 maintenance:
   not: "<color:#ff7171><b>⁉</b> You have not maintenance"
   already: "<color:#ff7171><b>⁉</b> You have already maintenance"
-  motd: "<color:#ff7171>The server is under maintenance"
+  server-description: "<color:#ff7171>The server is under maintenance"
+  server-version: "Maintenance"
   kick: "<color:#ff7171>★ The server is under maintenance"
   format-true: "<fcolor:1>★ You have <fcolor:2>enabled</fcolor:2> maintenance on the server"
   format-false: "<fcolor:1>★ You have <fcolor:2>disabled</fcolor:2> maintenance on the server"